Skip to main content

 Payments User Roles/Tasks

-• Approver: The user who is entitled to approve one or more workflow stages.
+• Approver (Optional): The user who is entitled to approve one or more workflow stages.
 Preparer, Reviewer, Approver, and Releaser are four types of “Approvers” that can be applied to any user profile.
-Third level of payment approval
+Third level of payment approval.

 Dual Admins → Dual Approvals